Pat Mata'utia: Early career

 In October 2011, Mata'utia played for the Australian Schoolboys.
 In 2012 and 2013, he played for the Newcastle Knights' NYC team.
 On 16 October 2013, he re-signed with the Knights on a 2-year contract.
 In 2014, he graduated on to the Knights' New South Wales Cup team.
-Late in September 2014, he signed a letter of intent to join the Canterbury-Bankstown Bulldogs on a 4-year contract starting in 2016, along with his brothers Chanel and Sione.
-However, the NRL's rules didn't allow the Bulldogs to register the contracts until 30 June 2015, leaving the option of staying at the Knights open for the Mata'utias.
+Late in September 2014, he signed a letter of intent to join the Canterbury-Bankstown Bulldogs on a four-year contract starting in 2016, along with his brothers Chanel and Sione.
+However, the NRL's rules didn't allow Canterbury to register the contracts until 30 June 2015, leaving the option of staying at Newcastle open for the Mata'utias.

 2015

-On 19 March, Mata'utia re-signed with the Knights on a 3-year contract, along with his brothers Chanel and Sione.
+On 19 March, Mata'utia re-signed with the Newcastle outfit on a three-year contract, along with his brothers Chanel and Sione.
 On 2 May, he played for Samoa against Tonga in the 2015 Polynesian Cup, making his international debut on the wing in Samoa's 18-16 win at Cbus Super Stadium.

 2016

-In round 1 of the 2016 NRL season, Mata'utia made his NRL debut for the Knights against the Gold Coast Titans after the suspension of his brother Sione left open a position at centre.
-He scored a try on debut in the Knights' 12-30 loss at Cbus Super Stadium.
+In round 1 of the 2016 NRL season, Mata'utia made his NRL debut for Newcastle against the Gold Coast Titans after the suspension of his brother Sione left open a position at centre.
+He scored a try on debut in Newcastle's 12-30 loss at Cbus Super Stadium.
 He finished the year with 14 appearances and two tries.

 2018

-After not seeing NRL time for the last two seasons, Mata'utia parted ways with the Knights at the end of the 2018 season.
+After not seeing NRL time for the last two seasons, Mata'utia parted ways with the Newcastle club at the end of the 2018 season.